Adoro (song)

-"Adoro" is a song by Mexican singer-songwriter Armando Manzanero.
+"Adoro" (Adore) is a song by Mexican singer-songwriter Armando Manzanero.
 The song was originally recorded and released by RCA in 1967, becoming one of Manzanero's best known songs.
 Momento magazine in 1969 reported that the song had already sold 250,000 copies and been recorded in about 60 versions in its first two years.

 The lyrics begin "Adoro, la calle en que nos vimos, la noche, cuando nos conocimos ..."

 Versions

 After the initial run of "sixty versions" 1967-1969 noted by Momento magazine, the song has further been covered by artists including: